⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 Learners not only want novelty in information, but they also learn better when they are provided with it.
 Based on an old 2006 study, a novel learning environment sparks exploration and learning retention.
 Thus, another great method on how to improve learning retention is to use novelty to your advantage.
 You can do this by simply coming up with unexpected or unusual ways to educate or train your learners.

-Incorporating novelty doesn’t have to be something out-of-the-box.
+Incorporating novelty doesn’t have to be something out of the box.
 It can be as simple as throwing in a surprising image or a startling statistic.
-As opposed to presenting information in the form of boring bullets, how about delivering it through an interactive game or a visually appealing infographic?
+Instead of using boring bullet points, try an interactive game or a visually appealing infographic to present information.

 As mentioned in the previous point, keeping the training sessions short and succinct is another effective way to demonstrate novelty.
 Learners will view each training module as an exciting opportunity to learn.